Nickgraviton/pcl-compiler/README.md

 ./compile.sh <input_file>
 ```

-After the executable is created in the current folder simply execute it with its arguments:
+After the executable is created in the current folder simply execute it:

-`./a.out <args>`
+`./a.out`

 ## How to build
 Inside the src folder run: